 - Advocacy: With health partners, such as Silver Chain, OTs, GPs and mental health services such as Partners in Recovery, MIFWA, Headspace, 360 Health + Community and Richmond Wellbeing.

-The Flight Art Studio in Stirling is run by DADAA Midland as a joint project between DADAA and HaCC.
-The Flight program offers art workshops for adults who wish to access opportunities to create, exhibit and sell their artwork.
+DADAA Midland runs weekly workshops in at the Hamersley Recreation Centre as a joint project between DADAA and HaCC.
+The program offers art workshops for adults who wish to access opportunities to create, exhibit and sell their artwork.
 Workshops in visual arts include drawing, painting, sculpture and ceramics.
-The program is open to the general community and people of all abilities.

 MIDLAND JUNCTION ARTS CENTRE

-DADAA Midland uses Midland Junction Arts Centre (MJAC) for some of its arts and dance workshops and activities – including, but not limited to, Tracksuit and On Track.
+DADAA Midland uses Midland Junction Arts Centre (MJAC) for some of its arts exhibitions and other activities – including DADAA Midland’s annual flagship exhibition In Focus.